Timberwolves take 2-0 lead on Suns behind 25 points and ace defense from Jaden McDaniels

 MINNEAPOLIS (AP) — Jaden McDaniels scored 25 points for a career best in the playoffs and spearheaded another stifling defensive performance by the Minnesota Timberwolves in a 105-93 victory over the Phoenix Suns to take a 2-0 lead in their first-round series on Tuesday night.

-Mike Conley and Rudy Gobert each added 18 points to help the Timberwolves offset the smothering of Anthony Edwards by the Suns, who held the All-Star to 15 points after allowing him 33 in the opener.
-Edwards went 3 for 12 from the floor.
+Mike Conley and Rudy Gobert each had 18 points for the Wolves to offset a smothering of Anthony Edwards by the Suns, who held him to 15 points on 3-for-12 shooting after allowing him 33 in the opener.

 The teams head to Phoenix for Game 3 on Friday night.
 Minnesota has held a 2-0 series lead only one other time in franchise history, against Denver in the first round in 2004 en route to a 4-1 series victory.

+The big three of Booker, Durant and Bradley Beal combined to shoot 18 for 45, with McDaniels leading the list of reasons for the slump.

+“We can see it.
+I can feel it.
+I can see them.
+It’s tough,” Gobert said.
+“No one likes going against the type of defense that we’re playing right now.”

-After building an eight-point lead in the second quarter and taking a 51-50 edge into halftime, the Suns wore down while Karl-Anthony Towns (12 points) got going after early foul trouble.
+After building an eight-point lead in the second quarter and taking a 51-50 edge into halftime, the Suns wore down while Towns got going after early foul trouble.

-Phoenix lost starting guard Grayson Allen to an aggravated ankle sprain in the third quarter, during which the Wolves used a 12-0 run to create some breathing room.
-Edwards sank a 22-footer on Durant during that surge to make it 70-63, and the momentum — and the crowd noise — carried into the fourth quarter.

-Suns coach Frank Vogel said the 22-year-old rising star needed to see five bodies every time he had the ball, and the Suns never hesitated to send multiple defenders swarming into his space.

 The Timberwolves had trouble making them pay, shooting 9 for 32 from 3-point range.
-The bench production that helped them dominate the opener waned.
+The bench production that helped them dominate the opener waned a bit.
 The whistles were tighter this time, leading to a costly three-foul first quarter for Towns that kept him out until halftime.

 But McDaniels, Gobert and anyone else wisely attacked the basket with abandon, making sure the Wolves could use their size advantage inside.

 They passed their test of maturity, too.
 Booker slammed his forearms into McDaniels after a stray elbow, triggering McDaniels into an ill-advised shove that drew him a technical foul.
-But the fiery 23-year-old recovered nicely after that.
+But the fiery 23-year-old, who missed the 2023 first-round series against Denver with a broken hand after punching a wall out of frustration during the final regular season game, didn’t let that define his night.

+“Everyone on the team does a good job helping me manage emotions and stuff like that,” McDaniels said.
+“It’s a physical game.
+There’s nothing serious between us.
+Sometimes things happen.”

+McDaniels even crashed the boards at the constant urging of his coaches, using his high-flying 6-foot-9 frame to grab eight rebounds.
+Finch deadpanned that he’d been harping on McDaniels to do so for the last “250 games,” and the staff put him through football-style drills in practice during the week to get him in character.

 Jusuf Nurkic (10 points, 14 rebounds) helped negate some of Gobert’s award-winning and shot-altering defense.
-After the Timberwolves set a franchise playoff record with a plus-24 rebounding margin, the Suns had a 41-39 edge.
+After the Timberwolves set a franchise playoff record with a plus-24 rebounding margin, the Suns had a 41-39 edge, but progress was elusive beyond that.

+“Don’t count us out,” Booker said.
+“It’s a series for a reason.”

 AP NBA: https://apnews.com/hub/NBA